2022-2023 First-Year Student Housing

 First-Year Student Housing Application

-The First-Year Student Housing Application will be available in the Housing Portal on April 12, 2021 at 8 a.m.
-CDT.
+The First-Year Student Housing Application will be available in the Housing Portal on April 8, 2022.
 All incoming first-year students are required to submit an application.
-The deadline to submit an application is June 1, 2021.
+The deadline to submit an application is June 1, 2022.
 To complete the First-Year Student Housing Application, please log in to the Housing Portal with your VUNet ID and password.
-After logging in, you will be prompted to log in to Duo to authenticate your log in.
-Please make sure you have downloaded Duo prior to logging in.
-Once in the portal, please click Applications and select First-Year Student Housing Application.
-Complete the entire application, including the lifestyle questions, and submit it.
+If you have just recently claimed your VUNet ID, there will be a delay between claiming the VUNet ID and being able to log in to the Housing Portal.

 First-Year Student Move-In

-First-year student move-in is scheduled for Saturday, August 21, 2021.
+First-year student move-in is scheduled for Saturday, August 20, 2022.
 Students will be provided with a specific move-in time between 7 a.m. and 12 p.m. with their room assignment information.
-Room assignment information will be mailed to all incoming first-year students on or before August 1, 2021.
-Prior to August 21, we will be preparing the halls for your arrival and as a result, will not be able to accommodate early move-in requests.
+First-year international students should plan to move-in on Wednesday, August 17, 2022 to participate in International Student Orientation.
+Room assignment information will be mailed to all incoming first-year students on or before August 1, 2022.
+Prior to move-in day, we will be preparing the halls for your arrival and as a result, will not be able to accommodate early move-in requests.
 Please plan your travel to Nashville accordingly.
 More information about move-in can be found here.

 Admission to the University does not guarantee assignment to a particular type of room, residence hall, or area of campus.
 First-year students may be assigned to singles, doubles, or triples.
 Further, the University population is fluid, and demand for housing may change considerably in a relatively short time.
 In circumstances in which the number of first-year students enrolled exceeds the number of spaces for them on The Commons, it may be necessary to house students in alternative accommodations (such as study room on residential floors in first-year or upper-division halls or in other spaces available on campus) for a few weeks, for a semester, or for the entire first year.